-The Facilities Services Division is responsible for the execution of the District's current bond programs, the maintenance and operations of schools, the utilization of existing assets,
+The Facilities Services Division is responsible for the execution of the District's school construction bond programs, the maintenance and operations of schools, the utilization of existing assets,

 and master planning for future capital projects.

 Currently the District comprises:

 710 square miles with more than 21 thousand buildings totaling more than 75 million square feet.

 Total student enrollment including Adult Education is 900,000.